-This Copycat Panera French Onion Soup recipe tastes just like the real thing—and it’s super simple to make!
+This Copycat Panera French Onion Soup recipe tastes just like the real thing.
+It's rich and savory, and topped with a crunchy bread and perfectly melted cheese.
+And it’s super simple to make!

-All it takes to make this copycat Panera French Onion Soup is adding the ingredients to a pan, pouring the soup into bowls, and topping it with a baguette and cheese.
+All it takes to make this copycat Panera French Onion Soup is adding the ingredients to a big pot, pouring the soup into bowls, and topping it with a baguette and cheese.
 Then you just broil it, and you have a delicious restaurant-style dinner!

 Who knew that making this tasty soup could be so easy?